24/7 Helpline

 It really is a postcode lottery.

 Your local authority commission’s services and thus has control over what is provided.
-Some will provide residential rehab: Most won’t.
-Some will provide a home alcohol detox, others will not.
+For example, some will provide residential rehab; however, most won’t.
+Additionally, some will provide a home alcohol detox, while others will not.

 What Do Local Authority Addiction Services Provide?